kasselouris/Data-Mining/README.md

 ## Recommendation Systems

-I studied various algorithms used in recommendation systems based on their Root Mean Square Error(RMSE) using the Yelp Dataset:
+I implemented and compared various algorithms used in recommendation systems based on their Root Mean Square Error(RMSE) using the Yelp Dataset:
 - [Yelp Dataset](https://www.yelp.com/dataset)

 On 10-12-2020